philipokumu/chipper-app/README.md

 The goal is to enable users to attach an image when creating a post.
 You can achieve this by adding an `<input type="file" accept="image/*" />` element within the form.
 If necessary, please feel free to make updates to the `$api` plugin.

-For posts that include an image, the image should be displayed below the body of the post and above the "Add to favorites" button.
+Posts that include an image should be display it below the body of the post and above the "Add to favorites" button.

 ✋ **BEFORE YOU BEGIN**